 Clifford Swan Investment Counselors was named to the 2018 edition of the Financial Times Top 300 Registered Investment Advisers.
-The now discontinued list recognized top independent RIA firms from across the U.S. The FT 300 list was produced independently by the Financial Times in collaboration with Ignites Research, a subsidiary of the Financial Times.
+The list recognizes top independent RIA firms from across the U.S. This is the fifth annual FT 300 list, produced independently by the Financial Times in collaboration with Ignites Research, a subsidiary of the Financial Times.
 RIA firms applied for consideration, having met a minimum set of criteria.
 Applicants were then graded on six factors: assets under management (AUM), AUM growth rate, years in existence, advanced industry credentials of the firm's advisers, online accessibility, and compliance records.
 There are no fees or other considerations required of RIAs that apply.

 Financial Advisor Magazine

-In Financial Advisor magazine’s sixteenth annual ranking of independent advisory firms, published in their July/August 2022 issue, Clifford Swan Investment Counselors was ranked as the 15th largest RIA in California.
-To be eligible for the ranking, firms must be independent registered investment advisers and file their own ADV statement with the SEC and provide financial planning and related services to individual clients.
+In Financial Advisor magazine’s seventeenth annual ranking of independent advisory firms, published in their July/August 2023 issue, Clifford Swan Investment Counselors was ranked as the 21st largest RIA in California.
+To be eligible for the ranking, firms must be independent registered investment advisers, file their own ADV statement with the SEC, and provide financial planning and related services to individual clients.

 Financial Planning Magazine